ligato/docs/docs/developer-guide/kvscheduler.md

 ---

 !!!
 Terminology
-    `Northbound (NB)` describes the desired or intended configuration state. `Southbound (SB)` describes the actual runtime configuration state. `Resync` is also referred to as state reconciliation. `CRUD` stands for create, read, update and delete.
+    `Northbound (NB)` describes the desired or intended configuration state originating from NB entities such as a KV data store or gRPC.<br></br>`Southbound (SB)` describes the actual runtime configuration state running the data plane. `Resync` stands for state reconciliation. `CRUD` means create, read, update and delete.
 KV Descriptors are referred to as `descriptors`.

 ---

 ### Basic Concepts

 Internally, the KV Scheduler builds a graph to model system state.
-The vertices represent configuration items; the edges represent relationships between the configuration items.
+The vertices represent configuration items; the edges represent the relationships between the configuration items.
 The KV Scheduler walks the tree to mark dependencies, and compute the sequence of programming actions to perform.
 In addition, it builds transaction plans, refreshes state, and performs resync.

 The KV Scheduler generates a transaction plan that drives CRUD operations to the VPP or Linux agents in the SB direction.
 It will cache configuration items until outstanding dependencies are resolved.
 It coordinates and performs partial or full state synchronization for NB and SB.